IBM/knative-quarkus-bench/benchmarks/image-recognition/README.md

 ```shell script
 mvn package
 ```
-It produces the `quarkus-run.jar` file in the `target/quarkus-app/` directory.
+This creates a `quarkus-run.jar` file in the `target/quarkus-app/` directory.
 Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/quarkus-app/lib/` directory.

 The application is now runnable using `java -jar target/quarkus-app/quarkus-run.jar`.

-Now the server listens to `localhost:8080`, and functions are accessible at `/<functionName>` path.
+The server listens to `localhost:8080`, and functions are accessible at `/<functionName>` path.
-The functions taking parameters only accepts POST request.
-The functions taking no parameter accept both GET and POST request.
+Functions with parameters only accept POST requests.
+Functions without parameters accept both GET and POST requests.

-Sample curl command for testing the `/image-recognition` function:
+A sample curl command for testing the `/image-recognition` function:
 ```
 curl -s -w "\n" -H 'Content-Type:application/json' -d '{"input":"782px-Pumiforme.JPG","model":"resnet50.pt","synset":"synset.txt"}' -X POST http://localhost:8080/image-recognition | jq
 ```
-Result looks like:
+The result looks like:
 ```
 {
   "result": {